On The Topology of Polygonal Meshes: Introduction

+Another pernicious source of confusion is the fact that the same object can be understood in different ways, and these different ways may lead to different conclusions regarding its topology.
+This will be quite relevant in the following when we disentangle intrinsic topology which is indifferent to how the object is immersed in space and extrinsic topology which does take the spatial arrangement into account.
 To give another example of the importance of the framing, consider an egg-shaped object that is hollow inside.
 We might consider this object to consist of two surfaces: the outer surface and the surface that encloses the interior void.
 However, if we restrict our topological analysis to surfaces only, there is no way to distinguish an object with an interior cavity from two objects where one just happens to be inside the other.
 Since we will only be dealing with polygonal meshes in the following, it is worthwhile to be quite clear that polygonal meshes are surfaces, and there is no way of telling (from the representation itself) whether two disjoint polygonal meshes are part of the boundary of the same solid.